navigation

 And then just settle.

 Find a vet for Hela.
 Register with a doctor.
 Work out where we actually like going for a coffee.
+Find the local shops.
+Meet people.
+Keep learning Spanish.
 Start building something that feels normal.

 Where My (Our) Head’s At